sthagen/liitos/docs/usage.md

-The base meta data files (imported by other meta data files or standing for themselves is only one meta data file is needed) in the example `deep` provide all known keys to demonstrate the features:
+The base meta data files (imported by other meta data files or standing for themselves is only one meta data file is needed) in the example `deep` provide most known keys to demonstrate the features:

 ```console
 ❯ cat deep/meta-base.yml